-Payable to investors at fair value of the Consolidated Trusts.
-Payable to investors at fair value of the Consolidated Trusts consist primarily of payables under the loans underlying our Consolidated Trusts.
-Our payable to investors at fair value of the Consolidated Trusts were nil and RMB3,006.3 million (US\$431.8 million) as of December 31, 2018 and 2019 respectively, primarily due to an increase number of newly established consolidated trusts administered by unrelated third-party trust companies that were offered to investors through our consolidated trust business.
-Our payable to investors at fair value of the Consolidated Trusts were RMB667.1 million and nil as of December 31, 2017 and 2018 respectively.
+Payable to investors at fair value.
+Our payable to investors at fair value were RMB3,006.3 million and RMB1,914.2 million (US\$293.4 million) as of December 31, 2019 and 2020 respectively, primarily due to the termination of a portion of the Consolidated Trusts administered by unrelated third-party trust companies that were offered to investors and institutional funding partners through our Consolidated Trust business.
+Our payable to investors and institutional funding partners at fair value of the Consolidated Trusts were nil and RMB3,006.3 million as of December 31, 2018 and 2019 respectively.

 Guarantee liabilities.
 Guarantee liabilities primarily represent our constructive obligation to make future payments under Old ZhongAn Model.

-Our guarantee liabilities decreased by 16.4% from RMB20.9 million as of December 31, 2018 to RMB17.5 million (US\$2.5 million) as of December 31, 2019, as there was no material change in the estimated default rates of the loans subject to guarantee liabilities facilitated in prior periods.
-Our guarantee liabilities decreased by 96.2% from RMB545.2 million as of December 31, 2017 to RMB20.9 million (US\$3.0 million) as of December 31, 2018.
+Our guarantee liabilities decreased from RMB17.5 million as of December 31, 2019 to RMB9.8 million (US\$1.5 million) as of December 31, 2020, primarily due to the change in the estimated default rates of the loans subject to guarantee liabilities facilitated in prior periods.
+Our guarantee liabilities decreased from RMB20.9 million as of December 31, 2018 to RMB17.5 million as of December 31, 2019.